-With effect from the date of acquisition the company transferred its PAYE scheme into a group arrangement in the principal name of the immediate parent company CVS (UK) Limited.
-Under the new group arrangement salaries are borne by CVS (UK) Limited and recharged to the company.
+The company is part of a group arrangement for PAYE in the principal name of the immediate parent company CVS (UK) Limited.
+Under the group arrangement salaries are borne by CVS (UK) Limited and recharged to the company.
 As a result, the employee information presented is in relation to employees of CVS (UK) Limited who are recharged to the company.

 The Directors are paid a single salary in respect of their services to the group from CVS (UK) Limited and it is not considered practicable to apportion this between the subsidiaries.
-The Directors prior to acquisition were paid £350 (2017: £43,793) for their services and stood down as Directors with effect from the date of acquisition.
+The Directors prior to acquisition were paid £nil (period ended 30 June 2018: £350) for their services and stood down as Directors with effect from the date of acquisition.